cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/technologies-stack.md

 | |

 ## STEP 2 - Acceptance check regarding impact on other components required
+Only the technologies set identified as acceptable or good are studied during this phase.
 The goals of the acceptance test are:

 - Check real compatibility with other architecture components that could be impacted by the selected candidates, and identify the requirements that will be generated to this components if the technology is selected for implementation;